account-tech/docs/move-framework/concepts/intents.md

 # Intents

-An intent is a operation processed on chain in 3 steps:
+An intent is an operation processed on-chain in three steps:

-1. a **request** builds and adds the intent to the Account
+1. A **request** builds and adds the intent to the Account
-2. the **resolution** happens as defined in the "Config module" (e.g. approve to reach threshold)
+2. The **resolution** happens as defined in the "Config module" (e.g., approve to reach threshold)
-3. once the `Outcome` meets the requirements, the intent can be **executed**
+3. Once the `Outcome` meets the requirements, the intent can be **executed**

 ```rust
 public struct Intents has store {